Decades Later, Upcoming Artists Are Still Falling For These Scams in the Music Industry

 A simple analogy of the music industry reality for emerging artists is like bitter lemonade in a lovely milk container.
 Essentially, it’s not what it seems from the outside.

-Like most other industries, scammers have been thriving alongside legitimate managers in music since the days of vinyl records and cassette players.
-From record labels syndicates and promotional frauds to talent scouting scams and full-blown con artists, it’s upsetting how technology improved the industry and also made it more vulnerable to people looking to rip others off.
+Like most other industries, scammers have been thriving alongside legitimate managers in the music industry since the days of vinyl records and cassette players.
+From record label syndicates and promotional frauds to talent scouting scams and full-blown con artists, it’s upsetting how technology improved the music industry and also made it more vulnerable to people looking to rip others off.

 This is 2021, the peak of an era when random people can simply reach out to others in social media DMs, claiming to be the golden ticket to long-lasting success.
 Somehow, people are still falling relentlessly for these cons, especially the rising talents itching to carve out a niche for themselves.

 The record label organized scams

 The topic of record labels turning artists into money-making machines without the master rights to their art has been debated for far too long.
 Record labels are supposed to make the journey easier for upcoming artists by investing in them through recruitment and development, music production, promotion and distribution, management, and copyright enforcement.
 In return, they receive a percentage of the artist’s earnings through nearly all fund-generation channels.

 The way the music industry is set up does not exactly permit artists to own the masters of their songs and albums.
 They cannot maximize the profit-earning opportunities without breaching their original contracts.
 Essentially, a record label takes you under its wing the moment you sign over the rights to your intellectual property.